jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

     DateTime.Parse("6/1/2017") AND
     DateTime.Parse("12/31/2017") ;
 ```
-The OUTPUT section below specifies the file to save the results:
+The OUTPUT section below specifies where to save the results:
 ```
 OUTPUT  @ListingsBetweenDates
 TO  "Listings-MyDates.csv"